-color-out or-c Color the terminal output to highlight the part of the message that was successfully parsed. debug-csv or -C Print the debugging information returned by thedebug-pattern option as comma-separated values. debug-pattern or -D Print debugging information about the pattern matching.
-See also thedebug-csv option. file= <filename-with-path> or -f</filename-with-path> Process the messages of the specified log file with the pattern database.
+color-out or-c Color the terminal output to highlight the part of the message that was successfully parsed. debug or -d Enable debug/diagnostic messages on stderr. debug-csv or -C Print the debugging information returned by thedebug-pattern option as comma-separated values. debug-pattern or -D Print debugging information about the pattern matching.
+See also the debug-csv option. file= <filename-with-path> or -f</filename-with-path> Process the messages of the specified log file with the pattern database.
 This option allows to classify messages offline, and to apply the pattern database to already existing logfiles.
-To read the messages from the standard input (stdin), specify a hyphen (-) character instead of a filename. filter= <filter-expression> or -F</filter-expression> Print only messages matching the specified syslog-ng filter expression. message or -M The text of the log message to match (only the \$MESSAGE part without the syslog headers). pdb or -p Name of the pattern database file to use.

-''' --program or -P Name of the program to use, as contained in the $PROGRAM part of the syslog message. --template=<template-expression> A syslog-ng template expression that is used to format the output messages. '''
+To read the messages from the standard input (stdin), specify a hyphen (-) character instead of a filename. filter= <filter-expression> or -F</filter-expression> Print only messages matching the specified syslog-ng filter expression. message or -M The text of the log message to match (only the \${MESSAGE}} part without the syslog headers). pdb or -p Name of the pattern database file to use. program or -P Name of the program to use, as contained in the \${PROGRAM} part of the syslog message. template= <template-expression> or -T</template-expression> A syslog-ng template expression that is used to format the output messages. verbose or -v Enable verbose messages on stderr.